mollysa/MollysaYim.github.io/artifact-three.md

 <section>
 <h2>Narrative</h2>
-The artifact I chose is my Inventory App, which I first built during my Computer Science coursework in CS 360, Mobile Architecture and Programming.
+<p>The artifact I chose is my Inventory App, which I first built during my Computer Science coursework in CS 360,
+Mobile Architecture and Programming.
 It started out as a straightforward project in Android Studio using Java and SQLite, where users could add, edit, and delete inventory items.
 As I got further into my program, especially in my final term, I went back and improved it by adding features like multi-select batch actions, a setting screen, and